vuex-orm/vuex-orm/docs/README.md

 ## Sponsors

 Vuex ORM is sponsored by awesome folks.
-Big love to all of them from whole Vuex ORM community :two_hearts:
+Big love to all of them from the whole Vuex ORM community :two_hearts:

 ### Super Love Sponsors